sonburn/sncr-sketch-plugin/README.md

 # Artboard Descriptions

+## Add/Edit
+Adds a new artboard description to the selected artboard, or edits an existing description if one exists.
+Will automatically position the description below the artboard, link the description to the artboard, and apply the artboard description style.

 ## Link Selected
-Links the selected artboard description and artboard together.
+Links the selected artboard description and artboard together, which is useful for pre-existing artboard descriptions.
 Any link created between an artboard description and artboard will replace any previous link, if one existed.

 ## Unlink Selected
 Removes links for selected artboard descriptions, to break their relationships to any artboards.